VLSLOHITH/OptiLapAdvisor/README.md

 Tools used: AgglomerativeClustering, silhouette_score, calinski_harabasz_score, StandardScalar, scipy, PCA.

-## Fitting the new data to the Agglomerative Clustering Model.
+## Applying the new data to the Agglomerative Clustering Model and utilizing it for the laptop search.

 Adding New data to the existing data for the prediction.